ChangeRequest/introduction.hw2/README.md

 5\. commonEnd
 -------------
-Given 2 arrays of ints, a and b, return true if they have the same first element or they have the same last element.
+Given 2 arrays of ints, a and b, return true if their first or last elements are same.
-Both arrays will be length 1 or more.
+Both arrays will have 1 or more elements.

 ##### Examples
 ```
 commonEnd([1, 2, 3], [7, 3]) → true
 commonEnd([1, 2, 3], [7, 3, 2]) → false
 commonEnd([1, 2, 3], [1, 3]) → true
+commonEnd([3,4,5], [1,2,3]) → true
 ```

 6\. reverse